Wedding Attire Etiquette

 Participating as a colleague and friend

 The siblings and aunts of the bride and groom typically wear black long-sleeve kimono (kurotomesode) if they are married, but they often wear color long-sleeve kimono (irotomesode), which is considered a step down in formality compared to the mother or the bridesmaid.
-The irotomesode from Warin features three family crests, so it can be worn widely on celebratory occasions, not just at the wedding reception.
+The irotomesode from BiFU features three family crests, so it can be worn widely on celebratory occasions, not just at the wedding reception.

 Restaurant Garden Party